Skip to main content

 Principles

-It is important you use a mock and not a stub.
-The crucial difference is that a mock validates behaviour, a stub does not.
-We need to ensure that your consumer code actually calls the mock, otherwise we will serialise a contract with invalid expectations.
+It is important for you to use a mock and not a stub.
+The crucial difference is that a mock validates behaviour, whereas a stub does not.
+We need to ensure that your consumer code calls the mock, otherwise we will serialise a contract with invalid expectations.

 Writing Consumer Contracts